Worried about not having enough money to retire in Canada? You’re not alone.

 - Age 67: ten times your annual salary

-You can likely achieve this goal if you start saving 15% of your income at age 25, and investing at least half of your money into stocks over your lifetime.
+You can likely achieve this goal if you start saving around 15% of your income at age 25 and investing at least half of your money into stocks over your lifetime.

-Figure out how many years you will live and multiply it by your annual expenses to get the amount you will need to retire.
+Determine how many years you will live and multiply it by your annual expenses to get the amount you need to retire.
 The older you are when you retire, the fewer years you will have for retirement:

 Example: Jeff will retire late, at age 70.
 He calculates he will need $80,000 a year when he retires and wants to have enough money to last him until age 85, or 15 years.
-15 times $80,000 is $1.2 million, which is what he wants to have when he’s retired.
+15 years multiplied by $80,000 is $1.2 million, which is what he wants to have when he’s retired.